Sector Mean Reversion on Canadian Stocks (TSX): 11.17% CAGR, +5.91% vs TSX Composite

 Takeaway

-The Sharpe is 0.228 against the benchmark's 0.357.
-The max drawdown is -49.66%.
-In 2013, a single year produced -48.61% excess.
-In 2015, another year delivered -28.37%.
-The positive alpha is real but concentrated almost entirely in commodity recovery years: 2003, 2009, 2016, 2021.
+The max drawdown is -46.75%.
+In 2013, the strategy trailed the TSX by 30 points.
+In 2015, it underperformed by 20 points.
+The positive alpha is concentrated heavily in commodity recovery years: 2001-2003, 2009, 2016, 2021.
 Outside those periods, the strategy often trails badly.

 The core issue is structural.
 Canada's economy is resource-heavy, and resource sectors don't follow the same mean-reversion dynamics as diversified markets.
 Energy underperforming for 12 months on the TSX might be the first year of a 3-year commodity downturn.
 Buying beaten-down oil and gas stocks when the oil cycle hasn't bottomed is a different bet than buying beaten-down utilities after a rate scare.